dnutiu/hotalert/readme.md

 --

-It wants to be like [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) but it requires [Cron](https://en.wikipedia.org/wiki/Cron) for scheduling and at the moment it is stateless.
+It wants to be like [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) but it requires [Cron](https://en.wikipedia.org/wiki/Cron) for scheduling and at the moment it is stateless and does not have much functionality.

 ## Installation